FiorellaChilcon/web3-practice/README.md

 ## How to deploy "Coin" contract with openzeppelin?
 1. Open Ganache and select or create a workspace on port 8545.
-2. Open Metamask with network localhost:8545.
+2. Open Metamask with the network localhost:8545.
 3. Compile:
 ```
 npx oz compile